From Dakar with <3

 Wax resist dyeing

-For our Blockbuster and Good Impression prints, you may be familiar with this technique already, since this is also known as batik!
+You may be familiar with this technique already, since this is also known as batik!
 (We've used this technique for our hand-dyed prints in Ghana, as well.)
 As a quick refresher -- hot wax is applied with a stamp to fabric, which is then dipped in a dye bath, and then later heated to remove the wax.

-For Good Impression, you can see that this print has two colors, black and blue, which require two rounds of dyeing.
+Prints with multiple colors like the one pictured below require two rounds of dyeing.
 First the wax is applied and the fabric goes into a black dye bath, and then the wax is removed and the fabric goes into a blue dye bath, which fills in the spaces that the wax left!